 When do I apply for financial aid?

-The FAFSA and CSS Profile both become available on October 1 every year.
-If you are a senior in high school, you should fill out your required financial aid applications in the fall of your senior year.
-If you’re already in college, you probably have later financial aid deadlines, but we recommend submitting financial aid applications as soon as possible.
-Remember, you need to apply for financial aid every year you plan to attend college.
+If you’re a senior in high school, fill out your required financial aid applications in the fall and winter of your senior year.
+If you’re already in college, you may have later financial aid deadlines.
+Check your college’s financial aid website for application deadlines.
+Remember: You may need to apply for financial aid every year you plan to attend college.

 What happens after I apply for financial aid?

-Once you have submitted the FAFSA (and CSS Profile if required), you’ll receive a financial aid offer from each college that has sent you an acceptance.
-The financial aid offer will show how much financial aid you are eligible to receive.
-Costs between colleges may vary and financial aid awards may vary.
+Once you’ve submitted the FAFSA (and CSS Profile if required) and completed any additional requirements, you’ll receive a financial aid offer from each college that has sent you an offer of admission.
+The financial aid offer will show how much financial aid you’re eligible to receive.
+Costs between colleges may vary, and financial aid awards may vary.
 Be sure to review each offer carefully to fully understand the types of financial aid, any conditions of receiving your awards, and if the total amount of your aid will cover your college expenses.
-After you have committed to a college, the money from your college’s financial aid offer will automatically be applied to your college bill.
-If you are receiving any other outside scholarships or private loans, be sure to reach out to your scholarship or loan provider to find out how that money will be distributed to your college.

 Can I afford to go to college?

 Despite the news stories about rising college prices, a college education is more affordable than most people believe.
 Many colleges provide an excellent educational experience at a price you can manage.
 Public college prices are much lower than you might expect, and many private nonprofit colleges provide generous grants and scholarships to offset published costs.